Tongue Tied (Grouplove song): Reception

 "Tongue Tied" received mixed reviews from critics.
 Robert Cooke of Drowned in Sound said that the song's "bloated synth sounds like the soundtrack to an advert for some E number-riddled sweets written by Katy Perry, while the almost-rapping in the middle-eight sounds like a Pussycat Dolls pastiche".
 Matt Edsall of PopMatters said that the song "pumps Passion Pit-like beats that push the band into that same electro-pop category that so many other projects are involved in today, ruining the tone of the album a mere five minutes in".
 Max Raymond of musicOMH said that the song was a "potential summer smash but too sugar-coated in synths".
 Huw Jones of Slant Magazine said that "Tongue Tied" and the following track, "Lovely Cup", were lackluster songs that "completely derail the momentum".
 Matt Collar of AllMusic praised the song for its "rollicking, post-punk exuberance", while Mischa Pearlman of BBC Music said that the song's lyrics were at "beautiful odds with [the song's] bouncy tune".

 Music video

-The music video, directed by Jordan Bahat, for "Tongue Tied" was released to Vevo and YouTube on July 25, 2011, The video has since gained over 34 million views.
-The video features the band at a party, and the video goes mostly backwards.
-It shows a man running away from a group of people in a party who are in suits and masks.
-He trips and lands in an inflatable pool.
-At the beginning of the video, when it is the morning, he is seen fast asleep with his head in the water but with his body out of the water.
+The music video, directed by Jordan Bahat, for "Tongue Tied" was released to Vevo and YouTube on July 25, 2011, The video has since gained over 39 million views.
+The video features the band at a party, and is entirely in reverse.
+The camera follows a man at the party running away from a group of masked people in suits, ultimately tripping and landing in an inflatable pool.
+At the beginning of the video, presumably the next morning, he is seen unconscious with his body partially inside of the inflatable pool, being observed by a family who had stumbled across him.
+At the end (Which, due to the video being in reverse, means it was actually the beginning of the series of events), he is seen eating a brownie presumably containing a psychoactive compound (Such as Tetrahydrocannabinol or Psilocybin), implying the entire series of events up to the point at which he was found asleep in the pool was a hallucination.